aeluro1/geddit/README.md

 ## To Do
 - [x] Implement post ~~and comment~~ downloading
-- [ ] Implement multithreading
+- [ ] Add multithreading
-- [ ] Implement progress bar with tqdm
+- [ ] Add progress bar with tqdm
-- [ ] Implement bloom filter to determine whether post is already saved, improve seek time
+- [ ] Add bloom filter to determine whether post is already saved, improve seek time